canvascbl/api-demo-node/README.md

 2. Once you've signed into CanvasCBL and authorized the request, you'll be redirected to `http://localhost:8002/response`.
 This is your Redirect URI, and you should see the tokens from the new grant!
 3. Get some grades: visit `http://localhost:8002/grades` to see them.
+4. When you're done, you can visit `http://localhost:8002/clear` to clear all cookies and void the grant.

 That's it!

-You can also use `/tokens` to see all of the stored tokens (also in your cookies).
+You can also use `/tokens` to see all the stored tokens (also in your cookies).

+## Note (**read this**)

+You'll see that all API URLs in the code look like this: `${env.canvascblApiUri}/path`.
+This is to support the `CANVASCBL_API_URI` environment variable.
+In your code, you shouldn't do this-- just use `https://api.canvascbl.com/path`.
+It'll never change.

+That functionality is there for internal usage.

 ## Environment Variables